alexlevy0/clipcrafter-ai/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:alexlevy0@gmail.com).
+For any inquiries or feedback, please contact [Alex Lévy](mailto:alexlevy0@gmail.com).

-Thank you for checking out Qlip App!
+Thank you for checking out ClipCrafter AI!

-I wasn't able to find specific features for "dumme.com" as the search results did not align with your query.
-However, I was able to gather the features of the other sites you mentioned:

 ## Alternatives